-A new business in Weaverville combines several passions under one storefront and a welcoming outdoor garden where owner Amber Carman and business partner Jordan Kasper are promoting health and well-being one way or another.
+A new business in Weaverville combines several passions under one storefront and a welcoming outdoor garden where owner Amber Carman and life partner Jordan Kasper are promoting health and well-being one way or another.

 The Water Bar, located at 100 Nugget Lane, sells ionized drinking water linked to many health benefits and oxidized acidic water for a wide variety of other household purposes including cleaning and disinfecting.
 At the same location, Carman and Kasper also operate Trinity Rak-N-Yak, providing bicycle and kayak rentals/shuttle services.